-Roles which would need to provide proof of vaccination status would likely include the worship leader, cleaner, organist/musician, Covid checkin marshals, those participating in recording/ broadcasting live-streamed services, children's leader, food bank workers and anyone involved with building maintenance or gardening.
+Roles which would need to provide proof of vaccination status would likely include the worship leader, cleaner, organist/musician, those participating in recording/broadcasting live-streamed services, children's leader, food bank workers and anyone involved with building maintenance or gardening.
+A Church Council meeting is regarded as a 'work' event - all attendees must be fully vaccinated (at least two doses).